 Air Quality Index Guide: What Should You Do in Each Level?

-Particle pollution is one of the most common pollutants, and often it is not clear what we can or should do in each air quality index level.
-There are six levels, from good to hazardous.
+Particle pollution is one of the most common pollutants, and often it is not clear what we can or should do at each air quality index level.
+Basically, an air quality forecast doesn't mean much if you don't understand how to use it.

 Unusually sensitive people: It is advisable to reduce heavy physical activity and monitor symptoms.